armenak/DataDefender/README.md

 Including JDBC Drivers
 -----------------
-JDBC drivers are included as optional dependencies included in profiles that can be activated with additional parameters to maven by setting the jdbc.driver property.
+JDBC drivers are included as optional dependencies included in maven profiles that can be activated.
 Valid options are:

 - mariadb
 - mysql